 It ends with the view of the iconic hotel Moskva.
 It has that “olden days” charm and atmosphere, so make it a part of your Serbia travel and at least pop in to have a coffee and cake.
 You won’t regret it.

 Belgrade is much more than just its past.
-It packs the most of the best book fairs, movie festivals, theaters and events of all the places to visit in Serbia.
+You’ll find some of the best book fairs, movie festivals, theaters and events in Europe.

 2. Explore the Austro-Hungarian Charm of Novi Sad

 For a completely different and very specific vibe, Novi Sad is a must for your Serbia travel to be complete.
 It’s among the biggest cities in Serbia, and there are so many things to do in Novi Sad.